-- g.
-Scorpio and IRRIcom cabinet AC (Detail Sheet #60b). - h.
-Scorpio and IRRIcom DC (Detail Sheet #60c). - .9 Block all changes of direction and pipe endings (tee, elbows 45° and 90°, plugs).
-If concrete thrust blocks are used, protect pipe from spillover. - .10 Ensure that the last sprinkler head tee is not set closer than 150mm from the pipe end. - Install drain valves and boxes (Detail Sheet #67 and 68) at appropriate locations to accommodate the slope of the land and the size of the irrigation system.
+- 10. Block all changes of direction and pipe endings (tee, elbows 45° and 90°, plugs).
+If concrete thrust blocks are used, (see Page 157 Item V1.15) protect pipe from spillover. - 11.
+Ensure that the last sprinkler head tee is not set closer than 150mm from the pipe end. - 12.
+Install drain valves and boxes (Detail Sheet #67 and 68) at appropriate locations to accommodate the slope of the land and the size of the irrigation system.
 Ensure that all heads, valves and drains are not set closer than one (1) metre from each other.
-If the mainline is less than ten (10) metres in length drain pits will not be required - .12 Install one 25mm curb stop drain valve (Detail Sheet #66) at each end of a conduit under a roadway to ensure adequate drainage. - .13 Install Park Water Services as per Detail Sheet #64 and 65. - .14 Where provided for by The City of Calgary, install a combination 50mm Master Valve with a Water Meter as per Detail Sheet #53.
+If the mainline is less than ten (10) metres in length drain pits will not be required - 13.
+Install one 25mm curb stop drain valve (Detail Sheet #66) at each end of a conduit under a roadway to ensure adequate drainage. - 14.
+Install Park Water Services as per Detail Sheet #64 and 65. - 15.
+Where provided for by The City of Calgary, install a combination 50mm Master Valve with a Water Meter as per Detail Sheet #53.